hammerlab/ketrew/README.md

 Getting Started
 ---------------

-Ketrew is very flexible and hence may seem difficult to understand, let's get a minimal workflow running.
+Ketrew is very flexible and hence may seem difficult to understand at first.
+Let's get a minimal workflow running.

 Before you can use Ketrew, you need to configure it:

     $ ketrew init

-By default this will configure Ketrew in
+By default this will write a configuration file & list of authorized tokens for the Ketrew server in

     $ ls $HOME/.ketrew/
     authorized_tokens	configuration.ml